thisishkf/GitHubChallenge/README.md

 - https     :   Use for making https request
 - url       :   Use for parsing URLs
 - child_process : Use for Monitor
+- mongo     :   Prepare as database (Not used)

+##### Other
+- Logger. <br/>
+Logger is included as console logger and logged to file. <br/>
+See lib/Logger.
+- Monitor. <br/>
+A simple monitor is included. <br/>
+For personal use, we always use pm2 as it is well developed and widely used. <br/>
+However for some concerns for commercial use, generic monitor is better.

+## Limitation
+Free currency-data providers only provide limited service. <br/>
+For openexchangerates.org, base currency only support **USD** for free API. <br/>
+Also, it is limited to 1,000 calls for a account. <br/>
+i.e. Please use **USD** as base currency for testing and dont use heavy stress test.

 ## TODO
 1. Backup currency-data provider. <br/>
 `CurrencyService.js` should be able to switch currency-data provider when one is down. <br/>